-Official results of the examination are released approximately two weeks following the mid-point of the writing window and again two weeks after the writing window closes.
+CPNRE official results are released approximately two weeks following the mid-point of the writing window and again two weeks after the writing window closes.
 All results are emailed.

 Please note: Once the “successful” results are processed, a change in licensure status will occur for those members currently licensed as a graduate.
-This means, all GLPNs successful with the CPNRE will have their status appear as Practicing in the SALPN ‘’LPN Search’ tab of the website.
-This change on the website may appear prior to receiving your official results by email.
+Meaning, all GLPNs successful with the CPNRE will have their status appear as Practicing in the SALPN Public Register.
+This change on the website may appear before receiving your official results by email.

-Candidates are given a maximum of 3 opportunities to successfully pass the CPNRE.
-Failure to attend or complete the CPNRE will be considered as an attempt.
-Candidates who are unsuccessful on their third CPNRE attempt are no longer eligible to write and will have graduate licensure revoked, if applicable.
+Failure to attend or complete the CPNRE is considered an attempt.
+If licensed as a GLPN, candidates who are unsuccessful on their fourth CPNRE attempt are no longer eligible to write and have graduate licensure revoked.

-All graduates who require testing accommodations must submit the required forms for approval to the SALPN 10 weeks prior to the date of the CPNRE.
-Candidates who were not previously accommodated by their educational institution are not eligible for CPNRE accommodations.
+All graduates who require testing accommodations must submit the necessary forms for approval to the SALPN 10 weeks before the date of the CPNRE.

-For more information regarding the CPNRE, please contact Noelle Odegard, at 1-306-525-8026or by email email@example.com.
+For more information regarding the CPNRE, please contact Noelle Odegard at 1-306-525-8026 or by emailing firstname.lastname@example.org.

 2208 E Victoria Ave

 Canada S4N 7B9